frd-mzh/DataScienceMLAI/README.md

 3. Run Jupyter notebook:
    ```bash
    jupyter notebook College_Applications_Prediction.ipynb

    ```

+## 🌐 Web Application
+An interactive dashboard was developed using Dash (Plotly) to visualize predictions and explore the impact of different regression models and hyperparameters on performance.
+The app enables users to:

+Select among KNN, Linear Regression, Decision Trees, Random Forest, Gradient Boosting, DNN, and RNN

+Adjust model-specific hyperparameters in real-time

+Visualize actual vs. predicted application numbers based on selected features

+Track key regression metrics such as RMSE, MAPE, and MAE

 ## 🎯 Conclusion
 This project demonstrates a **comprehensive machine learning workflow** for predicting college applications.
 Key achievements: